 - Future medical visits or medication

 Insurance companies know this, which is why they often offer a small, fast settlement.
 Once a settlement is accepted, it may limit the ability to pursue additional compensation later, depending on the agreement, even if your condition worsens.
-An attorney helps ensure you don’t settle for less
+Legal representation may influence how injury-related documentation and settlement evaluations are reviewed during the claims process.

 2. Fault Is Disputed or Unclear